Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 after performing a simple change of variable to~\eqref{eq:model} where $\BZ^{\top} := [\I_d,\cdots,\I_d]\in\RR^{d\times nd}.$

-Our main goal is to show the tightness of the SDP relaxation~\eqref{def:sdp}, i.e., the global maximizer to the SDP is of rank $d$, which corresponds to the global maximizer to~\eqref{def:od}.
-Similar to phase synchronization, the global maximizer to~\eqref{def:od} does not have an explicit form ($\BZ$ is not the global maximizer), which makes it harder to characterize the global maximum.
+Our main goal is to show the tightness of the SDP relaxation~\eqref{def:sdp}, i.e., the global maximizer to the SDP relaxation is of rank $d$, which corresponds to the global maximizer to~\eqref{def:od}.
+Similar to phase synchronization, the global maximizer to~\eqref{def:od} does not have an explicit form ($\BZ$ is not the global maximizer in general), which makes it harder to characterize the global maximum.
 To resolve this issue,~\cite{ZB18} developed a smart way of characterizing the global maximizer by treating it as the limiting point of the sequences generated by the generalized power method.
-We will show that the sequence $\{\BS^{\ell}\}_{\ell=0}^{\infty}$ always stays in the intersection of the following two sets in Section~\ref{ss:conmap} and~\ref{ss:basin}:
+We will show that the sequence $\{\BS^{\ell}\}_{\ell=0}^{\infty}$ always stays in the intersection of the following two sets in Section~\ref{ss:conmap} and~\ref{ss:basin}: { } where { $\xi = 2+3\eps > 0$ is a constant determined in~\eqref{def:xi}}, $\eps$ is another constant which satisfies